Flash News Briefs

 Donations are needed to meet our goal of $2,000.
 Go to the APF Member & Donation page.
 Select the other category and indicate a donation with your credit card.

-We want to recognize Jung’s Garden Center for their donation to the pantry garden.
+We want to recognize Jung’s Garden Center and K & A Greenhouse for their donations to the pantry garden.
 It is appreciated and very timely.
 Other donations are still needed.

-Anderson Farm County Park was established in 2014 and is the newest recreation park in the Dane County Parks system.
+Anderson Farm County Park was established in 2014 and is a passive recreation park in the Dane County Parks system.
 The park is approximately 310 acres and is a mix of woodland, prairies, and agricultural fields.
 Other features include rain and pollinator gardens as well as a bluebird trail.

 The park is located at: